 Therma-HEXX and conventional PEX tube snowmelt systems have nearly the same requirements for the mechanical components.
 The only difference with a ThermaPANEL system would be in the type of circulator specified and a larger expansion tank.

 Traditional PEX tube systems require a higher flow and lower head.
 The higher flow is required to create more energy transfer through the loops by introducing turbulence into the fluid flow which reduces the perimeter effect.
-Perimeter effect creates a dense layer at the interior surface of the tube and causes energy to stay within the center of the flow path thus reducing energy flow to the pipe wall.
+The perimeter effect creates a dense layer at the interior surface of the tube and causes energy to stay within the center of the flow path thus reducing energy flow to the pipe wall.
 By eliminating laminar flow, higher energy transfer is created, but this only works for the flow at the beginning of the tube loop.
-Traditional tube based systems require that they be installed in some type of mass to transfer the energy from the tube wall to the mass and subsequently to the surface of the mass.
-This typically is accomplished with a concrete slab of at least 4" thickness.
+Traditional tube-based systems require that they be installed in some type of mass to transfer the energy from the tube wall to the mass and subsequently to the surface of the mass.
+This typically is accomplished with a concrete slab of at least 4″ thickness.
 Some municipal energy codes require that the slab be insulated so that all of the energy goes to the surface and not the substrate.
 What makes a snowmelt system efficient, is the time it takes to heat the surface and transform the snow to a liquid of vapor as well as the energy required to accomplish that task.
-A ThermaPANEL system far outperforms any tube type system as shown in the above video.
+A ThermaPANEL system far outperforms any tube-type system as shown in the above video.

-ThermaPANEL systems are engineered and specified with efficient circulators that have higher head and lower comparative flow than tube based systems.
+ThermaPANEL systems are engineered and specified with efficient circulators that have higher head and lower comparative flow than tube-based systems.
 ThermaPANEL units are designed to provide even, high performance, energy transfer as the primary feature.
-To eliminate the perimeter effect seen in tubing, turbulating stanchions are formed into each channel of the panels to create turbulent flow and to add 20% additional surface area to the flow channels.
+To eliminate the perimeter effect seen in tubing, tubulating stanchions are formed into each channel of the panels to create turbulent flow and to add 20% additional surface area to the flow channels.
 The efficiency is further enhanced by the 98% coverage of the area to be heated.
 This also eliminates the possibility of cracking in the concrete by uneven heating and the tubes expanding and contracting within a slab.

 A glycol feeder is required for all ThermaPANEL systems.
 During setup and operation, entrained air slowly works its way out of the system via the air eliminator.
 Having a glycol feeder ensures that glycol is introduced into the loop as and air is eliminated.
 Furthermore, if for any reason the pressure in the systems rises above the specified operating pressure, a pressure relief valve will blow off into the feeder, collecting the expelled glycol until the system cools down.
 The glycol is then automatically pumped back into the system to maintain the correct system pressure.

-A low pressure switch is also required.
+A low-pressure switch is also required.
 Should the glycol feeder run dry due to a leak or other cause, the system will shut off to protect the pump and reduce the amount of glycol lost.
 It can be set to sound an alarm at which time the cause can be corrected and proper glycol added into the system.

-Automatic fresh water feeds should never be installed on a snowmelt system as they will dilute the glycol and cause a freeze up and likely destroy the entire system.
-ThermaPANEL units are very resistant to fracture from freezing due to the low fluid/ channel cross section ratio whereas tubing is more vulnerable.
+Automatic freshwater feeds should never be installed on a snowmelt system as they will dilute the glycol and cause a freeze-up and likely destroy the entire system.
+ThermaPANEL units are very resistant to fracture from freezing due to the low fluid/ channel cross-section ratio whereas tubing is more vulnerable.